 The advantages of a natural gas installation are abundant.
 Natural gas is reliable, cost-effective, convenient, and clean.

-As a homeowner, a natural gas line can save you up to 40% than the cost of using electricity.
+As a homeowner, a natural gas line can save you up to 40% over the cost of using electricity.

-The initial cost of gas line installation and purchasing gas appliances may be high, however, the running cost factors are generally lower.
+The initial cost of gas line installation and replacement services and purchasing gas appliances may be high.
+However, a big consideration is that the running cost factors are generally lower.

 Once the cost to install, labor cost, and material costs are out of the way, the running costs are usually significantly lower.
-There are additional benefits of adding new gas lines.
+In the end, natural gas may be a cheaper option to electricity.

 Convenient and Available